brian-armory/personal-site/content/en/blog/devops-pf.md

 **_Make discipline easy by automating it and removing a variable, you_**

-We're all tempted by the shiny new object while running on a hedonic treadmill.
+We're all tempted _"buy"_ the shiny new object while running on a hedonic treadmill.
 Some of the most valuable companies in the world got that way because of how good they are at getting you to spend money.
 What's a person to do?
 The answer is to automate your savings.
 Contribute money to your 401k from each paycheck.
-Set up automated transfers to savings to work toward your goals.
+Set up automated transfers to savings that work toward your goals.
 Do these things automatically.
-When temptation strikes, you'll be better equipped resist because there's no money to spend.
+When temptation strikes, you'll be better equipped to resist because there's no money to spend.
 The extra money has already been tucked away safely.

 _**Breath.
 Progress is incremental.**_